-As Iceland’s latest eruption of Grímsvötn volcano begins to spread fear of repeat of last year’s travel disruption caused by the Eyjafjallajökull volcanic eruption, NASA has released two satellite images clearly showing the path of the eruption’s subsequent and potentially disruptive ash plume.
+As Iceland’s latest eruption of Grímsvötn volcano begins to spread fear of a repeat of last year’s travel disruption caused by the Eyjafjallajökull volcanic eruption, NASA has released two satellite images clearly showing the path of the eruption’s subsequent and potentially disruptive ash plume.

 The first image below was taken at sunrise this morning, Sunday, and shows a large plume of ash rising from the Grímsvötn volcano and largely being carried off to the north-east.
 The rising sun casts a dark shadow off to the west.